Modzzzzz/ModzBott/README.md

 - **Both the user and the bot will require the *ban members* permission to use this command!**

 ### t!lock
 - You can lock any channel you want with this command.
 There are no parameters with this command and an unlock command in under works.
 You can lock a channel with **t!lock** in that channel.
+A unlock command is under work and to unlock a channel you will manually need to go into the channel permissions and allow people to  talk.
 - **Both the user and the bot require the *manage channels* permission to use this command!**

 ### t!whois